If you want to go further than just using free 3D models and learn how to sculpt realistic anatomy in ZBrush, this is the tutorial for you.

-01. Looking for references
+01. Look for references

 I decided on Michael Phelps because of his well-defined muscle structure, the huge amount of reference material available and his unusual body proportions.

-02. Body proportions
+02. Check body proportions

 Probably the most important thing in any kind of art – whether you draw, sculpt or paint – is the proportions.
-It doesn't matter how much attention you pay to detail, rendering and composition, it will all be meaningless work if your character doesn't actually look real.
+It doesn't matter how much attention you pay to detail, rendering and composition, it will all be meaningless work if your character doesn't look real.

 The easiest way to measure a character is with ‘heads'.
 This is why I always start by getting my base shape for the face and using the Transpose tool to measure 7.5/8 heads for my character.

 Of course, you need to be aware that there is always an exception.
 For example, with Michael Phelps, his torso is longer, he has shorter legs and his arm span is bigger than the average person.

 The steps below explain how to measure your character in ‘heads' using ZBrush: